Excoriation disorder: Neurological

 Compulsive picking of the knuckles (via mouth) illustrating potentially temporary disfiguration of the distal and proximal joints of the middle and little fingers.

 There is limited knowledge regarding the neurobiology that drives excoriation disorder, and there have been few neuroimaging studies of those with excoriation disorder.

-Those individuals that have excoriation disorder along with other diagnosed conditions report differing motivations for their picking.
+People who have excoriation disorder along with other diagnosed conditions report differing motivations for their picking.
 Those with both OCD and excoriation disorder report that they will pick their skin due to perceived contamination of the skin, while those with both BDD and excoriation disorder reportedly pick to fix perceived imperfections in the skin.

 Studies have shown a linkage between dopamine and the urge to pick.
 Drugs such as cocaine and methamphetamine, which increase the pharmacological effects of dopamine, have been shown to cause uncontrollable picking in users.
 These drugs can create the sensation of formication, which feels like something is crawling on or under the skin.
 Thus, excoriation disorder could result from a dysfunction in the dopamine reward functions.

 There may be another neurological explanation for excoriation disorder: individuals with the condition have less motor-inhibitory control, but show no sign of a difference in cognitive flexibility when compared to individuals without the condition.
 Motor-inhibitory control is a function of the right-lateralized frontostriatal circuit, which includes the right inferior frontal and bilateral anterior cingulate cortices.
 The impairment of motor-inhibitory control is similar to the neurological conditions of those who have problems suppressing inappropriate behaviors, and it has been suggested by at least one study that this may be similar to the mechanisms of substance use disorder.